apache/airflow/BREEZE.rst

 ``breeze shell`` command when you run integration tests or system tests.
 Read more details about it in the ``TESTING.rst <TESTING.rst#>`` where all the test types of our are explained and more information on how to run them.

+This apply to all kind of tests - all our tests can be run using pytest.

 Here is the part of Breeze video which is relevant (note that it refers to the old ``./breeze-legacy`` command and it is not yet available in the new ``breeze`` command):